Igor Danchenko: Durham investigation, trial and acquittal

 In December 2020, Special Counsel John Durham subpoenaed the Brookings Institution for Danchenko's personnel files.
 In November 2021, Danchenko was arrested in connection with the John Durham investigation and was charged with five counts of making false statements to the FBI on five different occasions (between March 2017 and November 2017) regarding the sources of material he provided for the Steele dossier.
 This includes Danchenko having allegedly obscured his relationship with Charles Dolan Jr. and having allegedly fabricated contacts with Sergei Millian.
 Danchenko pleaded not guilty to all charges.

 Columnist and attorney Andrew C. McCarthy reacted to what he described as the "if not irrational, then exaggerated" reactions by Trump supporters to these reports of arrests.
 He urged them to be cautious as Durham's indictments "narrowly allege that the defendants lied to the FBI only about the identity or status of people from whom they were getting information, not about the information itself."

 Danchenko's trial began on October 11, 2022.
-U.S. District Judge Anthony Trenga deemed one of the charges had insufficient evidence to proceed.
-Following the trial, the jury deliberated for one day before acquitting Danchenko of the four charges on October 18, 2022.
+U.S. District Judge Anthony Trenga deemed one of the five charges had insufficient evidence to proceed.
+Following the trial, the jury deliberated for one day before acquitting Danchenko of the other four charges on October 18, 2022.
 The case represented the second indictment in Durham's probe to go to trial and the second not-guilty verdict.